malmujadib/Sparkify/README.md

 ### Acknowledgements:

-I would like to thank Udacity for the great dataset
+I would like to thank  Udacity for the unique big data experience.